 Dimuzio has toured North America and Europe featuring performances at New Music Actuelle, Festival International de Music Actuelle de Victoriaville, Ultraschall, Knitting Factory, Tonic, Roulette, The Great American Music Hall, Issue Project Room, The Walker Center for the Arts, Philadelphia Museum of Art, San Francisco Electronic Music Festival, NorCal NoiseFest, Spring Reverb Festival, Podewil, Kyma International Sound Symposium, High Zero Festival, Ende Tymes Festival of Liberation and Noise, The Garden of Memory, Outsound New Music Summit, Schindler House, Yerba Buena Center for the Arts, Eventworks, Obscure, The Western Front, Big Sur Experimental Music Festival, Activating the Medium, Mellon Institute, MIT Center for Advanced Visual Studies, Exploratorium, and Whitney Museum of American Art.

-Dimuzio hosts Frequency Modulation Radio, a radio program on KPFA FM in Berkeley which presents monthly on-air performances of fringe artists and musicians.
-In recent years Dimuzio delved deep into working with a Buchla 200e modular music system and has been presenting immersive spatialized concerts at venues such as The Kanbar Forum at The Exploratorium, Gray Area Center for the Arts, and CCRMA at Stanford.
+Dimuzio produced and hosted 42 episodes of Frequency Modulation Radio, a KPFA-FM Berkeley monthly radio program which showcased live performances and collaborations of fringe musicians and improvisors.
+In recent years Dimuzio has delved deep into working with the Buchla 200e modular music system and has been presenting immersive spatialized concerts at venues such as The Kanbar Forum at The Exploratorium, Gray Area Center for the Arts, Recombinant Media Labs Don Buchla Memorial Concert, and CCRMA at Stanford.
 Recent releases include Monk Style or Scream, an LP in collaboration with Alan Courtis; Mirrored Cell For Chameleon with Wobbly, and a series of online EPs wth The League of Assholes led by Marcelo Radulovich.
-Look for an online archive of Frequency Modulation Radio episodes to soon appear along with some new live recordings that are also in the works.
+Look for an online archive of Frequency Modulation Radio episodes to soon appear along with some new live recordings for Erototox Decodings and Recipiscent Records.

 Contact Thomas Dimuzio: dimuzio at gench.com